 Deck color ideas might be on your list of decisions to make if you are transforming your backyard.
 A deck, after all, can be the design's focal point, so to exploit its potential to the maximum, it’s worth considering which color is the best option for you.

 Or, perhaps you are improving your existing deck and looking for deck ideas?
 Its original shade may have deteriorated over time and a deck color revamp may be due.
-But even if that’s not the case, a different decking hue could work far better aesthetically.
-Paint your deck a new color and it’s possible to transform your outdoor space.
+Simply staining or painting your deck a new color might be all you need to transform your outdoor space.

 Deck color ideas

 To get you started, we’ve put together the best deck color ideas to make yours a handsome part of your outdoor landscape.

 'Homeowners are starting to think about the outdoor living space as an extension of their home – bringing trends from the indoors, like multi-width boards and lighter flooring, to the outdoor space,' says Sam Toole CMO at The AZEK Company, a flooring company that produces decking.

 Especially if your deck connects directly to your living space, consider continuing the color of your indoor flooring out onto your deck.